thomassie/thomassie.github.io/DogsOfZurich.md

 ![Dogs --- Dashboard_all.png]({{site.baseurl}}/img/Dogs --- Dashboard_all.png)

 Dogs of Zurich is a dashboard that provides an overview about the dog types registered in the city of Zurich (CH).
-I
+You can have a look at this dashboard on Tableau Public [here](https://public.tableau.com/profile/thomas.massie#!/vizhome/DOGSofZURICH/DOGSofZURICH---Cover).

 ## Why this dashboard...?